Axinom/Toolkit/Resources/Documentation/index.md

 Axinom Toolkit is supported on:

+* Any .NET Standard 2.0 platform.
-* .NET Framework 4.6.2
+* .NET Framework 4.7 (some platform-specific features).
-* Universal Windows Platform (minimum build 10240)

-The set of functionality available on each may be slightly different, as determined by platform capabilities.

 # Installation